-The holiday seasons are the busiest but most profitable time of the year for retail businesses.
+The holiday seasons are the busiest but most profitable time for retail businesses.
 According to research, if retail sales were fairly divided throughout the year, the Holiday quarter would account for 25% of total sales each year.
-Among all the hustle and bustle, how can businesses maintain a smooth-running operation?
-Here are 7 tips to help store owners optimize their holiday retail operation for the business.
+How can businesses maintain a smooth-running operation among all the hustle and bustle?
+Here are 7 tips to help store owners optimize retail operation and their holiday for the business.

 Automate order fulfillment

 The holidays put a lot of pressure on warehouses that use manual order fulfillment methods, which need employees to run up and down aisles picking items and packing orders for delivery.
 These processes are labor-intensive and time-consuming under normal volumes, and the stress is intensified during peak season.
 If your company is having trouble keeping up with holiday demand manually, it may be time to consider order fulfillment automation.